-You’ll need: Milk, Old Fashioned Oats, Cinnamon, Butter or margarine, eggs, brown sugar, peaches, baking powder, baking soda, salt, and vanilla.
+To make this Baked Peach Oatmeal Pudding you’ll need: Milk, Old Fashioned Oats, Cinnamon, Butter or margarine, eggs, brown sugar, peaches, baking powder, baking soda, salt, and vanilla.

 *You’ll notice I’m using margarine here.
 I choose margarine because it is so much cheaper, it is a personal choice.
 I’ve gotten away from buying margarine lately because whenever I post it I get nasty emails from folks for not using butter.
 I understand that people have personal convictions with valid roots in choosing butter over margarine.
 But I had gotten to the point where, when I was shopping, I’d feel a sense of dread and felt as if I had to get butter or I’d have to deal with the emails.
 It is good for people to have convictions but it is wrong for me or for you to be bullied into following convictions of others.
 So I’m with margarine here.
 Choose butter if you prefer but know that I’ll support you and your convictions whichever way you go 🙂 P.S.
 I saved $2.00!

 In a medium sized bowl, place melted butter, milk, vanilla, and eggs and stir up with a fork or whisk until well blended.